 Restrictions on assigning identifying numbers and other unique identifiers

-The Privacy Act puts restrictions on government departments, businesses and other organisations assigning identifying numbers and other tags (“unique identifiers”) to people who deal with them.
+The Privacy Act puts restrictions on government departments, businesses and other organisations that assign identifying numbers and other tags (“unique identifiers”) to people who deal with them.

-A “unique identifier” includes any number or other identifying tag or reference that’s assigned to you by an organisation for their operational purposes – for example, your IRD number, your driver’s licence number, your passport number, and the client number assigned to you by your bank.
-(Your name isn’t a “unique identifier” for this purpose.)
+A “unique identifier” includes any number, tag or reference that’s assigned to you by an organisation for their operational purposes.
+Examples include your IRD number, your driver’s licence number, your passport number and the client number assigned to you by your bank.
+Your name isn’t a “unique identifier” for this purpose.

 An organisation can only assign a unique identifier to you if this is necessary for it to carry out its functions efficiently.
-It must also take reasonable steps to make sure that unique identifiers are assigned only to individuals whose identity is clearly established.
+It must also take reasonable steps to make sure that unique identifiers are assigned only to individuals whose identities are clearly established.

 An organisation mustn’t assign you a unique identifier that has been assigned to you by another organisation, unless those two organisations are “associated persons” under the Income Tax Act 2007 – for example, two companies that are owned by the same person or group of people.

-Note: It is this privacy principle (Principle 13) that prevents the government from giving you one personal number to use in all your dealings with all government agencies.
+Note: This privacy principle (Principle 13) also prevents the government from giving you one personal number to use in all your dealings with all government agencies.

 Can I be required to give my driver’s licence number or other unique identifier?